 The ISO 14040 series has been in effect since 2006 as an international standard on LCA for environmental management, and automotive manufacturers have been publishing results of LCA in accordance with these ISO standards for several types of vehicles.

 However, the ISO standards state that the scope of the investigation and the preconditions for conducting LCAs should be determined by the investigator, such as the automotive manufacturer, and since each investigator conducts LCAs according to their own method, an internationally harmonized LCA methodology designed for the automotive industry with global business activity is needed.
 While LCA is intended to be a multi-impact tool accounting for impact trade-offs, the ISO standards allow for single-impact assessments provided such a choice is acknowledged at the outset and the resulting limitations are noted.
-This LCA effort focuses entirely on GHG emissions and makes no claims regarding other potential impacts that may arise throughout the life cycles of the assessed technologies.
+This LCA effort focuses entirely on GHG emissions and makes no claims regarding other potential impacts that may arise throughout the life cycles of the assessed technologies. <Alternative>For the time being this resolution deals with GWP only and thus does not cover the diversity of impact categories of a complete LCA, but the described method is supposed to be fit for extention to other impact categories.

 Methodology background [SG1]